Click here for our prospectus.

 (vi)Where the number of places that can be allocated to the school do not exactly fit the published percentage, the allocation is rounded to the nearest whole number

-(vii)Places are allocated to students in each feeder school based on the shortest designated route from the student’s home address to Goffs School, using HCC’s computerised mapping system and as defined in HCC’s Admissions booklet i.e. a straight line measurement from the child’s home address to the address point of the school.
+(vii)Places are allocated to students in each feeder school based on the shortest designated route from the student’s home address to Goffs Academy, using HCC’s computerised mapping system and as defined in HCC’s Admissions booklet i.e. a straight line measurement from the child’s home address to the address point of the school.

 (viii)The address you give us should be your child’s current permanent address.
 This applies even if you think you might move house.
 If you move after submitting your application you must write to Goffs with proof of your new address.
 (Please refer to the Moving On booklet for more information.)

 (ix) Ref rule 7 above, there is a national problem with parents using false addresses or moving temporarily wholly or mainly to secure a place at an oversubscribed school.
 This practice is unfair as it excludes genuine applicants from places that should rightfully be theirs.
-In order to ensure that all applicants are treated fairly the Governing Board of Goffs School may require further verification of addresses in some circumstances.
+In order to ensure that all applicants are treated fairly the Governing Board of Goffs Academy may require further verification of addresses in some circumstances.
 Such circumstances include, but are not limited to:-

 1. Where the family have not lived at the given address continuously for 12 months immediately prior to application;